diogenesfalcade/diogenesfalcade/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
- ### 🔭 I’m currently working on scripts for SAP with Python
+ ### 🔭 I'm currently working on scripts for SAP with Python inside Aker Solutions
  ### 🌱 I’m currently learning Pandas and Scikit-learn
  ###👽 My goal is to apply Python into real problems, mainly engineering challenges
  ### 🤯 I'm studyng Chemical Engineering, soon i will be gratuated